2020PB/police-brutality/reports/Nevada.md

 A police vehicle stops at an intersection; protestors are gathered on the sidewalk nearby.
 Several officers jump out of the car and rush onto the sidewalk, shoving and chasing protestors.

-tags: vehicle, shove, arrest, protestor
+tags: vehicle, shove, arrest, protester

 id: nv-lasvegas-5